Prompto: An open source library for asynchronous querying of LLM endpoints: Library Design

 For interacting with LLM endpoints, we often need to specify API keys or other variables.
-These can be set as environment variables, or they can be specified in a \texttt{.env} file\footnote{\fontsize{8}{10}By default, we look for a \texttt{.env} file in the current working directory, but a path can be specified using the \texttt{-{}-env} or \texttt{-e} flag.} as key-value pairs:
+These can be set as environment variables, or they can be specified in a \texttt{.env} file\footnote{\fontsize{8}{10}By default, we look for a \texttt{.env} file in the current working directory, but a path can be specified using \texttt{-{}-env} or \texttt{-e}.} as key-value pairs:

 The \texttt{prompto\_run\_experiment} CLI then starts asynchronously sending requests for each prompt dictionary which includes details of the input, the API to send to and the model name to query.
-There are several other arguments to the command for providing flexibility of how this process occurs\footnote{\fontsize{8}{10}Full details of each of these arguments can be found in our documentation at \url{https://alan-turing-institute.github.io/prompto/docs/pipeline/}} such as the maximum queries to send per minute (\texttt{-{}-max-queries} or \texttt{-mq}), the maximum number of retries if errors (such as rate limit or connection errors) occur when querying (\texttt{-{}-max-attempts} or \texttt{-ma}).
-For example, to run an experiment where we asynchronously send 50 queries per minute (i.e. one query every 1.2 seconds) with 5 maximum retries, we can simply run the following command:
+There are several other arguments to the command for providing flexibility of how this process occurs\footnote{\fontsize{8}{10}Full details of each of these arguments can be found in our documentation at \url{https://alan-turing-institute.github.io/prompto/docs/pipeline/}} such as the maximum queries to send per minute (\texttt{-{}-max-queries} or \texttt{-mq}), the maximum number of retries if errors (such as rate limit or connection errors) occur (\texttt{-{}-max-attempts} or \texttt{-ma}).
+To adhere to strict API rate limits, we use the \texttt{max-queries} (per minute) argument to determine how frequently to send our requests asynchronously.
+If \texttt{max-queries} is set to $10$, we simply send our requests every $60/10=6$ seconds.
+Since we use an asynchronous approach, we do not need to wait for a response before sending another request, ensuring that prompts are sent at correct intervals.
+To handle any errors (e.g. API failures or timeouts), we use the \texttt{max-attempts} argument to determine the maximum number of attempts for a prompt.
+In the case of an unexpected error, prompts are added to the back of the queue and are retried a maximum number of times.
+If the maximum is reached, we return and log the error in the response.

+For example, to run an experiment where we asynchronously send 50 queries per minute (one query every 1.2 seconds) with 5 maximum retries, we can simply run the following command: